shanexuan/shanexuan.github.io/_pages/research.md

 ## Curbing Clientelism in Local Elections: Evidence from the Philippines (w/ Nico Ravanilla and Ron Mendoza) [[pre-analysis](http://egap.org/content/clientelism-policy-based-campaigns-philippines); preprint; online appendix]

 We propose a supply-side argument to understand vote buying in the context of Philippine local elections.
 Leveraging data from a field experiment during the 2019 Philippine local elections, we find that only about 8\% of the local candidates were willing to tie their hands and run for a clean election without buying votes.
 We discuss the implications for future work that attempts to curb vote buying in an environment with entrenched clientelism.

+# Work in Progress

+ ## The Source of Democratic Attitudes: Natural Experimental Evidence from Indonesia